But how do they work?

 For example, your phone would be affected if you continuously use your smartphone’s compass or you make calls for a very long time (months or even years) in the presence of a strong magnetic field, such as your magnetic phone mount.
 But would you really do that all the time?

 Ok, so perhaps it’s nothing to worry about.

-Well, it is still possible and that is why within the design criteria of the PITAKA MagEZ Dock, the combination of monopole magnets and specifically designed and positioned metal plates within the case ensure that the magnetic fields will never affect your smartphone, but still ensure a strong, secure grip between the case and the MagEZ Dock.
+Well, it is still possible and that is why within the design criteria of the PITAKA MagEZ Mount Qi Desktop, the combination of monopole magnets and specifically designed and positioned metal plates within the case ensure that the magnetic fields will never affect your smartphone, but still ensure a strong, secure grip between the case and the magnetic charger.

-You maybe have noticed, that all of the PITAKA products including the MagEZ Case(Pro), the MagEZ Mount(Qi), the Magwallet (UE), the MagEZ Bar(Pro) and the upcoming Magdock which will be on Kickstarter this month, all have the key product name“Mag” at the beginning.
+You maybe have noticed, that all of the PITAKA products including the MagEZ Case(Pro), the MagEZ Mount(Qi), the Magwallet (UE) all have the key product name“Mag” at the beginning.
 This indicates that each product utilizes the power of magnets to work harmoniously with each other to make your experience more seamless and simple.

 PITAKA take great pride in their products and this comes from both clever design and engineering as well as through the use of state-of-the-art materials, ensuring that your every day carry technology is protected, simplified and enhanced beyond what you can imagine.